August 15, 2021

 Go cat food shopping.

 For the reasons explained in this article, a raw diet is best for all cats.
-Many vets do not approve of raw diets because they see all the sick cats from people who pick up chicken drum sticks at the grocery store and think that is a balanced raw diet.
+Many vets disapprove of raw diets because they see all the sick cats from people who pick up chicken drumsticks at the grocery store and think that is a balanced raw diet.
 It is not.
 Feeding an unbalanced raw diet is the worst way to feed a cat, but feeding a balanced raw diet is the best way to feed a cat.
+For a balanced raw diet, we recommend Viva Raw along with the NuVet supplement for the reasons explained here.

-If you are not willing to feed raw, then you will have to feed a food that is cooked.
+If you are not willing to feed raw, then you will have to feed food that is cooked.
 Canned foods with minimal to no plant-based ingredients are the second-best food choice.
-The following foods have less than 5% carbohydrates:
+While this is not our recommendation, feeding canned foods with less than 5% carbohydrates is better than feeding a kibble diet.
+You can find an updated page of canned foods that we've deemed less harmful than the majority in the Quality Products section of our website.